-Ms. Heather Corwin is a native of Chicago, Illinois, and has lived all over the country, including Colorado, Ohio, Tennessee and various parts of Florida - and London, U.K. She now lives in Altadena, California and can be found performing in the greater Los Angeles area.
-Presently, Heather a Ph.D. candidate in clinical psychology with a somatic (body/mind) concentration; expected graduation Summer 2014.
-Her dissertation is titled "The relationship between emotional intelligence and Sanford Meisner actor training."
+Dr. Heather Corwin is a native of Chicago, Illinois, and has lived all over the country, including Colorado, Ohio, Tennessee and various parts of Florida - and London, U.K. She now lives in Altadena, California and can be found performing in the greater Los Angeles area.
+Heather holds the distinctions of being a Ph.D. in Clinical Psychology with a Somatic (body/mind) Concentration from The Chicago School of Professional Psychology and an M.F.A. in Acting from Florida State University/Asolo Conservatory.
+Her dissertation is "The relationship between emotional intelligence and Sanford Meisner actor training."

 Heather has trained internationally with trailblazers in actor training including Patsy Rodenburg (a renowned author, Resident Vocal Coach of the National Theater and Head of Voice at the Guild Hall in London) and Mark Wheatley (Theatre Complicité), and the theater experts at Shakespeare & Company.
 Notable directors she has worked with include the legendary Garry Marshall, Restoration expert Norman Ayrton, and Jim Sloviak (Growtowski protégé) of The New World Performance Laboratory.
 Heather is one of first students ever invited to Apprentice with Margaret Eginton, Head of Movement Training at FSU/Asolo Conservatory.
 Plus, Heather attained her yoga teaching certification from Shiva Rea, an internationally renowned yoga master.